SorenMG/py-calc/README.md

 - Add support for critical values in amount
 - Add support for evaluation with variables defined (randundersøgelse)
 - Add support for CMD completion
+- Add support for simple shell (Only parses and prints input)

 # Syntax
-FUNCTION,
-5w..10 - find definite integral / randundersøgelse / osv.
+FUNCTION, 5..10 - find definite integral / randundersøgelse / osv.
 FUNCTION, x=10, y=5
 (3 FUNCTION - integral / derivative of order)

 # Contribution
 To contribute, please submit a pull request 👏